By Mike Elk

 Nashville Privatized Fiber Optic Plan Could Cost Union Jobs

-In 2010, Chattanooga become the first city in the United States to offer fiber optic internet at a gigabyte per second.
-The program’s success is widely credited to the fact that it was administered by the municipally owned Electric Power Board, whose workers are represented by IBEW Local 175.
+In 2010, Chattanooga became the first city in the United States to offer fiber optic internet at a gigabyte per second.
+The program’s success is widely credited to the fact that it was administered by the municipally-owned Electric Power Board, whose workers are represented by IBEW Local 175.
 In 2015, Chattanooga became the first city in the world to offer ten gigs per second internet.
+Faster internet is essential nowadays as families, individuals, businesses, etc. are all in need of safe and speedy connections.
+That is why Xfinity internet plans, as well as other types, are being made available to those who want to have this at their fingertips.

-However, AT&T and Comcast have spent heavily in Tennessee to prevent other cities from following suit and installing their own municipally owned broadband services.
-Nashville, in an attempt to catch up with Chattanooga and other cities, has passed a “One Touch Ordinance” that would allow Google to install a fiber optic lines on those previously serviced by CWA Local 3808-represented AT&T workers in Nashville.
+However, AT&T and Comcast have spent heavily in Tennessee to prevent other cities from following suit and installing their own municipally-owned broadband services.
+Nashville, in an attempt to catch up with Chattanooga and other cities, has passed a “One Touch Ordinance” that would allow Google to install fiber-optic lines on those previously serviced by CWA Local 3808-represented AT&T workers in Nashville.

 Longtime CWA Local 3808 member and now manager Trina Anderson took to the pages of The Tennessean to make her case: